Hackmonstar/Autonomous-Robotic-Arm/README.md

 - Design and construct a functional robotic arm prototype
 - Implement programmed autonomous movement sequences
 - Enable wireless control of the robotic arm through a mobile application
-- Demonstrate object manipulation such as picking and placing items
 - Explore practical applications of robotics and automation

 ---